nateliu/CS-MVC-IA/README.md

 to get each example.
 and each branch has it ownself Readme.md to illustrate  what including in current branch.
 <br/>
-git checkout action_001
+git checkout action_002
-it about underscore.js
+it about _.bindAll function of underscore.js